 General Information about the Annual Jury Process

-1-3 Months before Jury: Jury information session for potential applicants will be held at the Torpedo Factory Art Center.
+- Weeks before Jury: Jury information session for potential applicants will be held at the Torpedo Factory Art Center.

 How do I become a Torpedo Factory artist?